 CITY OF LLOYDMINSTER EM NOTIFICATION REQUIREMENTS

 The City of Lloydminster requires prompt notification from a Cenovus representative, of any incident that is visible or has the potential to impact the Lloydminster public.
+Notification to the City of Lloydminster will be through 911.

 This includes: